-Among a myriad of life lessons, one thing the repercussions of COVID-19 has taught us is that the routine services and socializations we came to expect and count as solid constants—like a dinner out with friends, a drink at our local dive bar, a haircut, and a manicure—are all things we've likely taken for granted.
-The saying runs truer now more than ever: You don't know what you've got 'til it's gone.
-In response, we've become perhaps a bit too accustomed with Zoom and FaceTime hangs, and begrudgingly searched YouTube for how to cut our own hair (or our partner's).
-In the case of manicures, a seemingly simple maintenance of our digits has proven to be a more difficult feat than we'd imagined.
-But in times of tribulation, a sense of communal help is deeply necessary, even for something as small as trimming our cuticles and achieving even, chip-resistant polish.
+In the case of manicures, the seemingly simple maintenance of our digits has proven to be a more difficult feat than we'd initially imagined.
+But with the right tools and a little patience, trimming your cuticles and achieving even, chip-resistant polish is definitely within reach.
 That's where Amy Lin of Sunday's Nail Studio in Manhattan (which also creates its own amazing line of non-toxic polishes and products) comes in—after eight years in the nail industry, Lin is a pro when it comes to mani upkeep, and she's confident that with her below tips, you'll be able to treat your own hands to some TLC (at least until we can get back to the salon one day and give our nail technicians a huge hug).
 See her step-by-step instructions for a perfect at-home manicure below.

 - Paper towel